-If you are a fan of the world of visual, you probably stumbled upon the terms graphic artist and graphic designer.
-Little did you know that these terms are not synonyms and they mean completely different things.
+If you are a fan of the visual world, you probably stumbled upon the terms graphic artist and graphic designer.
+Little did you know that these terms are not synonyms and mean entirely different things.
 Even though they are related to the very same domain, there are opposing views you should know about.

 In case you are looking for a job that would be suitable for your skills and preferences, paying attention to the characteristics of each concept mentioned above is essential.

-Both the graphic artist and the graphic designer have to involve creative abilities into their work.
+The graphic artist and the graphic designer must involve creative abilities in their work.
 But what makes them so contrasting?

-Continue to read this article if you want to learn more about this topic.
-Graphic artist vs graphic designer: what’s the best for you?
+If you want to learn more about this article, continue to read.
+Graphic artist vs. graphic designer: what’s the best for you?

 The world of visual content

 People express themselves better visually.
 Words are sometimes not powerful enough to convey the ideas and thoughts of a person.
-Visual content is stronger than any other form of suggesting a belief, an opinion, a perception.
+Visual content is more effective than any other form of suggesting a belief, an opinion, or a perception.

-It is important to understand that delivering visual content always has a purpose behind it.
+It is essential to understand that delivering visual content always has a purpose behind it.
 People who create visuals do it because of something that drives them to.

-Graphic artists might be driven by imagination while graphic designers have tasks to complete because that’s their day job.
-This purpose is the one who guides the visual outcome in one direction or another.
-The skills involved in creating visuals cannot be learned through studying – one has to possess them from the very beginning.
+Graphic artists might be driven by imagination, while graphic designers have tasks to complete because that’s their day job.
+This purpose is the one that guides the visual outcome in one direction or another.
+The skills involved in creating visuals cannot be learned through studying – one must possess them from the beginning.

-Once you’ll understand the topic graphic artist vs graphic designer, you might start perceiving visuals in a completely new way.
-One thing is certain – visuals will always be required in order to empower an idea, regardless of its type.
+Once you understand the graphic artist vs. graphic designer topic, you might start perceiving visuals in an entirely new way.
+One thing is sure – visuals will always be required to empower an idea, regardless of its type.

-Most people prefer visuals over any other method of communicating, so the industry will continuously evolve.
+Most people prefer visuals over other communication methods, so the industry will continuously evolve.

 Being a graphic artist

-A graphic artist is a person who doesn’t necessarily have proficient schooling in design of any kind.
-Graphic artists are usually talented persons who would like to create artwork of various types.
-They work freely, using their imagination and their own, unique style.
-They transpose into visual content whatever seems relevant to them.
+A graphic artist is a person who doesn’t necessarily have proficient schooling in design.
+Designers are usually talented persons who want to create various types of artwork.
+They work freely, using their imagination and unique style, and transpose whatever seems relevant to them into visual content.

 Graphic artists can create content for print shops or similar production-type jobs.
 If you are familiar with Instagram or other visual-based platforms, you can search for hashtags such as artwork or illustration to see freelancers in action.

-Graphic artwork mostly refers to expressing thoughts and ideas that the artist has, not something that the client desires.
+Graphic artwork mainly expresses the artist’s thoughts and ideas, not something the client desires.
 Of course, a theme is given, but the artist has no limitations in creating the final product.

-Art is based on creativity and talent, unlike exact tasks that require respecting a set of rules and preferences.
+Art is based on creativity and talent, unlike exact tasks requiring respecting rules and preferences.

 As you may notice, the denominator between these fields would be the freedom they get when creating artwork.
-Their purpose is not to communicate something effectively, but to entertain the viewer in a visual manner.
+Their purpose is not to communicate something effectively but to entertain the viewer visually.

 A graphic artist’s most important weapon is his unique style.